-For new parents, the news that they are having a special needs baby can be devastating.
+New parents may be nervous or scared when they find out they are expecting a special needs baby but planning can help you be confident.
+Our little one (now a teen) was born with Down syndrome, but despite my fears, she has been my “meant to be” baby and brought me joy, wisdom and more love than I could imagine!
 Basic Invite asked me to write a sponsored post to give you tips on how to welcome a child with a disability.
-For a pregnant mother, preconceived outcomes may make you feel powerless and frightened of the future.
+For a pregnant mother, preconceived outcomes may make you feel powerless about the future but doesn’t have to be that way.
 I understand the challenges of accepting a different future than I had envisioned and want to share how I got through it.

 That’s right: I was the reason she had her first real cry.
 I vowed there and then never to let happen again.
 I was determined not to show her my pain, and so I hid my tears and depression from her for months.

 But the reason I overcame my sadness was thanks to Amelia.
 She learned to smile early, clap early, and laugh early.
 While she lagged behind on other milestones, anything attached to joy was right up her alley!
 As for me, it was impossible to remain sad when every morning, this little person expressed happiness the minute I showed up.
 She would actually applaud when I entered her room.
 How could I be blue anymore?

 A few years later, Zoe was very different.
 She cried day and night.
 Having sensory issues and no ability to communicate is a challenge for babies.
 After some time, though, she learned to communicate a bit and her nature started to shine through.
 The first time I heard her laughter my heart filled with joy.
 I made it my mission to keep that smile on her face and eventually discovered that under that hurting exterior was a child with a heart full of joy.

 6 Ways to Prepare for Your Special Needs Baby